StructuralMike/MMMM/readme.md

 doors:
   - If doors, some wild dungeon items are guaranteed
   - If doors, dungeon counters are always on
+  - If doors, key_logic_algorithm is set to "partial"

 pottery:
   - If any dungeon pottery is on, 'dungeon_counter' is on.